It’s been a long time, mis amores perdidos, so long that I didn’t want to show up empty-handed—I wanted to bring you a gift.

 Of course you will never be able to recreate this pie exactly, even if unlike me you follow recipes to a T. This is another similarity between baking and novels.
 I might write a novel that means x, y and z to me, but when you read it, with your different sensibility, your different life history, your different loves, it will mean a, b, c, or nothing, or something in between.
 And your friend down the street—another story altogether.
 As with the pie.
 Your eggs will be a smaller or larger, your brown sugar won’t taste quite the same, you’ll use a different roast of coffee, your oven will burn hotter or cooler.
 Go in with eyes open and hope for the best.

 I suppose I’m supposed to tell you something about the pie.
 In this draft the filling is dense and creamy, studded with pecans.
 Notes of coffee and orange come through, and the dates as well.
 Some people think it has chocolate in it, but it doesn’t.
-If you love chocolate, however, you could fold shards of a very bitter dark chocolate into the filling before pouring it over the nuts and I don’t think you’d be disappointed.

 The crust is gluten-free, tender and flavorful, mostly whole grain.
 If you have a crust you love, you could substitute it; I recommend adding the orange zest in any case.
 Even if you make the gluten-free crust, many substitutions are possible.
 Use flours you know and love, and as long as you keep the weight ratios the same (8 oz. flour to 4 oz. butter, etc.), you will get different results, but probably good ones.
 I like no more than 25-30 percent starch (potato starch, tapioca flour, arrowroot) to 70+ percent whole grains.
 Recipes with too much rice flour can turn out gritty or sandy in texture.
 In one batch I replaced the rice flour entirely with millet, but the crust came out a little on the dry side.
 The first batch I made was a little too crumbly.
 In the next batch I added one teaspoon of ground chia seed, which provided just the extra stability the crust needed.
 If you don’t have chia, you could probably use a teaspoon of ground flax seed (I don’t like the flavor), and maybe a teaspoon of that dried egg replacer powder (mmm-mm), or a teaspoon of xanthan gum, or another half an egg (a bantam egg)—but I haven’t tried those substitutions.
 What’s the worst thing that will happen?
 Your crust will still be crumbly but will taste good?
 Your crust will be a little tough, but will taste good?
 Your crust will be perfect but will taste like flax?
 First-world problems.